bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------

+***Version 2.10.5* ** *- TBD*

+- The Italian localization was missing the label and default text for the Helpline field in the Service Body Editor.
+This has been fixed.

 ***Version 2.10.4* ** *- April 3, 2018*

 - Added the capability to specify multiple Service bodies in the JSONP interface.